wanchichen/mnlp_hw3/blogs/nlp/2020/bert-flow/README.md

 ---
 title: BERT-Flow
-author: 李博涵
+author: Bohan Li
 date: 2020-11-04
 tags:
- - AI
- - NLP
+ - Embedding
  - BERT
- - EMNLP
 categories:
  - NLP
 ---

 **On the Sentence Embeddings from Pre-trained Language Models**

+A easy fix to the sentence embeddings learned by pre-trained language models.

 <!-- more -->